English Functional Skills – Adult

 Within a Level 2 qualification you will:

-Teaching methods include tutor-led sessions, tutorials and discussions, plus individual, paired and group tasks.
-In addition, you will have access to the college e-learning site, which offers additional resources and support.
+Teaching methods include tutor-led sessions and discussions, plus individual, paired and group tasks.

-In order to achieve the Functional Skills qualification you must achieve a pass in all three components of the English: Writing, Reading and Speaking and Listening.
+In order to achieve the Functional Skills qualification you must achieve a pass in all components: Writing, Reading, Speaking and Listening.

 Information & Support